IBMIntegration/techjam/src/pages/acelabs/2023_lab2/index.md

 1. Log in to Platform Navigator with your assigned user id.

    ![](images/1_loginCP4i.png)
-2. Click on the Ace Dashboard intance under Integrations
+2. Click on the Ace Dashboard intance under Integrations.
+Note: It migh have a different name  than the one in the screenshot in the cluster you are using.

    ![](images/2_Integrations.png)
 3. Click on the Dashboard icon